hming9527/FML-FA17/HW2/Problem_C.md

 Output plots:

 From the figure above we can see that the performances are very close, I would choose C to be 2^10 and degree to be 4 since it's the smoothest choice.

+### 4.

+Compare of cross-validation error and test error:

+We can see that as degree increases, both error decreases, but somehow my test error is better than cross-validation error.

+Number of support vector machines:

+We can see that the average number of total support vectors decreases while the average number of marginal support vectors increases as degree increases.